Welcome to the TrueSight Capacity Optimization trial

 - create and check analyses and models in the Workspace tab:

 Before starting the trial you may also want to watch some introductory videos for some of these trial contents:

-How to video: Best practice Capacity Pool view,How to video: Best practice Hadoop view, How to video: Best practice Storage view and Oversubscription Risks, How to video: Reclaiming un-used storage capacity by leveraging Best practice Storage view,How to video: Best practice OpenStack view, How to video: Best practice vSphere view, How to video: Reservation-aware Capacity Management with TSCO, and to get familiar with custom view creation rely on Go mobile with TrueSight Capacity Optimization 10.7.
+How to video: Best practice Capacity Pool view,How to video: Best practice Hadoop view, How to video: Best practice Storage view and Oversubscription Risks, How to video: Reclaiming un-used storage capacity by leveraging Best practice Storage view,How to video: Best practice OpenStack view, How to video: Best practice vSphere view, How to video: Reservation-aware Capacity Management with TSCO and more videos at TSCO - How to videos - Playlist .

 We hope you will enjoy the trial and we look forward to talking to you soon,